keshav479/keshav479/README.md

 ## 🚀 About Me

-Passionate software developer and undergraduate student from India, specializing in Fullstack development and Machine Learning.
+Passionate software engineer and undergraduate student from India, specializing in Fullstack development and Machine Learning.
 Turning ideas into code and dreams into reality, one commit at a time.

 ## 🛠 Tech Stack